Large deviation properties of weakly interacting processes via weak convergence methods: The model

-where $\Mean$ denotes expectation with respect to $\Prb$ and $|.|$ denotes the Euclidean norm of appropriate dimension.
-For $u\in \mathcal{U}_{N}$, we sometimes write $u=(u_{1},\ldots ,u_{N})$, where $u_{i}$ is the $i$-th block of $d_{1}$ components of $u$.
+where $\Mean$ denotes expectation with respect to $\Prb$, and \mbox{$|\cdot|$} denotes the Euclidean norm of appropriate dimension.
+For $u\in\mathcal {U}_{N}$, we sometimes write $u=(u_{1},\ldots,u_{N})$, where $u_{i}$ is the $i$th block of $d_{1}$ components of $u$.

-Given $u\in \mathcal{U}_{N}$, $u=(u_{1},\ldots ,u_{N})$, we consider the controlled system of \mbox{SDEs}
+Given $u\in\mathcal{U}_{N}$, $u=(u_{1},\ldots,u_{N})$, we consider the controlled system of \mbox{SDEs}

-where $\bar{\mu}^{N}(t)$ and $\bar{\mu}^{N}$ are the empirical measures of $\bar{X}^{i,N}(t)$ and $\bar{X}^{i,N}$, respectively:
+where $\bar{\mu}^{N}(t)$ and $\bar{\mu}^{N}$ are the empirical measures of $\bar{X}^{i,N}(t)$ and $\bar{X}^{i,N}$, respectively,

-The \textquotedblleft barred\textquotedblright\ symbols in the display above and in Eq.~\eqref{EqPrelimitControlSDE} refer to objects depending on a control, here $u$.
+The ``barred'' symbols in the display above and in \eqref{EqPrelimitControlSDE} refer to objects depending on a control, here $u$.
 We adopt this as a convention and indicate control-dependent objects by overbars.
-The existence and uniqueness of strong solutions to Eq.~\eqref{EqPrelimitControlSDE} will be a consequence of Assumption~(A\ref{APrelimitSolutions}) made in Section~\ref{SectLPLimit}; see comments below Assumption~(A\ref{ATightness}) there.
+The existence and uniqueness of strong solutions to \eqref{EqPrelimitControlSDE} will be a consequence of assumption \hyperlink{APrelimitSolutions}{(A3)} made in Section \ref{SectLPLimit}; see comments below assumption \hyperlink{ATightness}{(A5)} there.